November 12th

 • the one who guards against fear and reassures the faith that all will be well!
 Admiration to him.

 • the one who gives birth is certainly revered.
 If not for him, one wouldn't be here speaking about who to revere!!
 The care and nurture given by him are irreplaceable.
-Love and respect to him.
+Love and respect for him is a given.

 • the one who bestows counsel and guides in the right direction like a father.
 Honor to him.